fancy (verb, adjective) /ˈfænsi/ LISTEN

 Did you know?

-The verb fancy meanings ‘to like or want’ or ‘to imagine or picture’ exist in American English, but are rarely used.
+The verb fancy meaning ‘to like or want’ or ‘to imagine or picture’ exist in American English, but are rarely used.
 However, they are very common in British English.
 You will often hear British people saying things like “I really fancy some chocolate” or “Do you fancy going to the cinema tonight?”
 You also probably won’t hear an American say they fancy another person, but British people say that to mean they find someone attractive “My friend fancies Brad Pitt, but I think Johnny Depp is better looking.”
 In the US, we might use like to mean the same thing.
 Example: “Why do you keep on staring at José?
 Do you like him?”

 fanciness (noun), fancily (adverb)